 Some video hosting providers will overlay their own branding on your videos or attempt to direct viewers away from the video with sponsored ads, video suggestions, and other material unrelated to your course.

-Video hosting provider range from free to expensive and in most cases you get what you pay for.
+Video hosting providers range from free to expensive and in most cases you get what you pay for.
 Normally free or very cheap providers sacrifice something else important (such as speed) to keep costs down.